ericfong/balanc/README.md

 balanc
 ======

+Managed Cloud DB for Sale, Inventory and Billings

-Scalable and ACID system to offload transfers and accounting storage from your system
+which can offload transactions, receipt PDFs from your system

-<b>State: development.
-Using service from http://eddyy.com</b>
+**State: Development.
+Using service from http://eddyy.com**

 Why use?